XavierSoftwareEngineering/last-assignment-refactor-RonnieCole1/README.md

   -A Heap
   -A Queue

-In addition, there is a revised version which is update to abide by clean code standards.
+In addition, there is a revised version which is updated to abide by clean code standards.